khakhalin/notes/deep_graphs.md

 We can try to train it in unsupervised mode, as we did before ([[graph_embedding]]), reconstructing something about the graph (edges? node features?).
 We can also use supervised training, if there's something task-specific that we want to learn to do (node label prediction?)

+> Philosophically, this "unsupervised" mode is of course "supervised", or "self-supervised", as we have the labels (presence of edges; node classes) or target values (node properties) to learn.
+Just these labels / values come from the same dataset, not from some external data, as we repeatedly hide it from the model, and use the rest of the graph to "guess them".
+Same as for image augmentation, for example.
+It's kinda unsupervised, but with the math of supervised learning.

 **Loss function**: if $y_v$ are labels, we would just try to predict tem from node embeddings:

 $\displaystyle L = \sum_{v ∈ V} y_v \log \big( σ(z_v^⊤ θ) \big) + (1-y_v) \log\big( 1- σ(z_v^⊤ θ)\big)$ .
 A classic cross-entropy loss;